apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 #### <a name="delegationtokensupportconfigoptions"></a> Delegation token support

-Delegation token support can be achieved by making the following config true `fs.azure.enable.delegation.token` and specifying the config CustomDelegationTokenManager to be used with the config `fs.azure.delegation.token.provider.type`.
-In case delegation token is enabled, and the config `fs.azure.delegation.token.provider.type` is not provided an IlleagalArgumentException is thrown.
+Delegation token support can be achieved by making the following config true `fs.azure.enable.delegation.token`.
+Specify the CustomDelegationTokenManager needs to be used with the config `fs.azure.delegation.token.provider.type`.
+In case delegation token is enabled, and the config `fs.azure.delegation.token .provider.type` is not provided then an IlleagalArgumentException is thrown.

 #### <a name="sastokensupportconfigoptions"></a> SAS token support